godotengine/godot-docs/tutorials/xr/xr_terminology.rst

 In practice, XR refers to the complete system exposed through the :ref:`XRServer <class_xrserver>` and related APIs.
-This system abstracts away platform differences and provides a unified way to build extended reality applications.
+This system abstracts away platform differences and provides a unified way to build XR applications.

 XR includes: